jhill1/SEPwC.github.io/_sources/Expectations.rst.txt

 as your code will pass a series of tests (don't worry, we'll cover that in the module).
-Your final mark will be made up of several parts (see marking criteria), which includes the number of tests passed without errors or (foreseeable) warnings; the quality of your code, including comments, structure, variable naming, etc; and the quality of your solution (elegance, speed, algorithmic structure, etc).
+Your final mark will be made up of several parts (see marking criteria), which includes the number of tests passed without errors or (foreseeable) warnings; the quality of your code, including comments, structure, variable naming, etc.; and the quality of your solution (elegance, speed, algorithmic structure, etc.).

 You will choose one from five assessments to complete.
 The assessments will be made available at the start of the module, along with the tests the code has to pass.
 I would recommend choosing